-Summary: Lead, Nitrogen Dioxide and Sulfur Dioxide normally do not move over long distances.
+Pollutant Summary: Pb, NO2 and SO2 normally do not transport over long distances.
 Pb would most likely be deposited within a few miles of a source.
 Both NO2 and SO2 will most likely either disperse in the atmosphere or chemically react to form a secondary pollutant within a few miles of the source.
-The only transport of PM 2.5 is related to regional haze and is not sufficient to contribute to exceeding NAAQS in neighboring states.
-Oregon receives a lot of PM 2.5 from forest fire smoke, exceptional events and residential wood burning.
-Thus, only large pollutant sources in proximity to the State boundaries would be expected to significantly contribute to nonattainment or interfere with maintenance of a NAAQS in another state.
+Based on monitoring data and DEQ’s discussion with other state air agencies, DEQ concludes that direct emissions of lead (Pb), NO2 and SO2 do not cause or contribute to exceedancesof the Pb, NO2, or SO2 national ambient air quality health standards (NAAQS).
+As NO2 and SO2 can also react in the atmosphere to become nitrate and sulfate particulate.
+Any impacts from those pollutants are addressed though DEQ’s Prevention of Significant Deterioration rules and though the Regional Haze program.